External Cervical Resorption Treatment options – Also known as Invasive Cervical Root Resorption

 Extra Canal Invasive Resorption (ECIR) ECIR is a clinical term in use since 1998 to describe an uncommon, insidious and often aggressive form of external resorption.

-What the possible causes of Invasive Cervical Root Resorption or External Cervical Resorption
+What is the possible causes of Invasive Cervical Root Resorption or External Cervical Resorption

 Certainly genetics play a role as individuals and family members that get Invasive Cervical Root Resorption are prone to getting more.
 Then there is trauma, which can be both physical and possibly viral.
 It is interesting that von Arx found 100% of sites had the Feline Herpesvirus 1 and that virus causes similar lesions in cats.